The Friends of the Wild Flower Garden

-When the original dimensions of Eloise Butler Wildflower Garden were determined in 1907 the area was an unfenced portion of Glenwood Park (now named Theodore Wirth Park).
-Eloise Butler and her fellow botany teachers concentrated their efforts on an area of woodland hills surrounding a rare tamarack swamp.
-It was not until the 1940s when Martha Crone was curator that the idea was first generated of adding an upland oak savanna environment to the Garden.
+When the original dimensions of Eloise Butler Wildflower Garden were determined in 1907 the area was contained within Glenwood Park (now named Theodore Wirth Park).
+Eloise Butler and her fellow botany teachers concentrated their efforts on a section containing a rare tamarack swamp.
+Within a few years adjacent hillsides and an open meadow to the North were added, enlarging the Garden's space to between 20 and 25 acres.
+It was not until the 1940s when Martha Crone was Curator that the idea was first generated of adding an upland oak savanna environment to the Garden.

 The prairie garden becomes colorful in midsummer when the spring flowers have gone and the shade in the woodland is so dense that very few plants will bloom there.

 1993 Addition: Following the addition of the upland acreage, it was the curator's work to maintain and develop the land following the principles espoused by Eloise Butler.
 In 1993 however, Friends member Elaine Christenson would propose a small further addition.
 Looking at some of Martha Crones old slides she noticed a prairie area east of the current boundary fence.
 That area was now overgrown, but it once was grassland.
 Working with Gardener Cary George they both got the idea of adding an extra acre.
-The cost of adding the needed fencing was met by making use of some old un-needed fencing that still separated the upland from original woodland, and by a payment from the Friends for the cost of the new fencing needed.
-(6) This addition brought the Garden up to its current size of 15 acres.
+The cost of adding the needed fencing was met by making use of some old un-needed fencing that still separated the upland from original woodland.
+The fence work was done by Able Fence Co. hired by the Friends for a net cost of $3,695.
+(10) This addition brought the Garden up to its current size of 15 acres.
 You can read Elaine Christenson's account of the addition here: (Article).

 Below left: Gardener Cary George and Elaine Christenson.
 Right: Looking east from the center of the Upland Garden toward the new addition.
 Photo G D Bebeau.